bbazaglia/bbazaglia/README.md

 - Read some of my posts [Medium](https://medium.com/@beatrizbazaglia).

-### 💼 Professional Background

-- My legal background has equipped me with strong communication, attention to detail, and analytical thinking.

 ### 🤝 Let's Connect

 Feel free to connect with me on social media.
 I'm always open to interesting conversations, collaboration, or just to say hi!